core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 # Acknowledgments

 The YANG module defined by this memo has been derived from an already existing YANG module, ietf-yang-library {{RFC8525}}, we will like to thank the authors of this YANG module.
 A special thank also to Andy Bierman for his initial recommendations for the creation of this YANG module.
+The authors would also like to thank Tom Petch for his help during the development of this document and his useful comments during the review process.

 --- back